Epidemiology of binge drinking: United Kingdom

 In the UK, parallels have been drawn between binge drinking and the Gin Craze of 18th century England.
 Some areas of the media are spending a great deal of time reporting on what they see as a social ill that is becoming more prevalent as time passes.
 In 2003, the cost of binge drinking was estimated as £20 billion a year.
 In response, the government has introduced measures to deter disorderly behavior and sales of alcohol to people under 18, with special provisions in place during the holiday season.
 In January 2005, it was reported that one million admissions to UK emergency department units each year are alcohol-related; in many cities, Friday and Saturday nights are by far the busiest periods for ambulance services.

 The culture of drinking in the UK is markedly different from that of some other European nations.
 In mainland Europe, alcohol tends to be consumed more slowly over the course of an evening, often accompanied by a restaurant meal.
 In Scandinavia, occasional bouts of heavy drinking are the norm.
 In the UK (as well as Ireland), by contrast, alcohol is commonly consumed in rapid binges, leading to more regular instances of severe intoxication.
 In this way the British combine Northern European volumes of consumption with frequency resembling that of Southern Europe.
 This "drinking urgency" may have been inspired by traditional pre-midnight pub closing hours in the UK, whereas bars in continental Europe would typically remain open for the entire night.
-This may have stemmed from the Defense of the Realm Act 1914, emergency legislation dating back to the first world war regulating pub opening times with the intention of getting workers out of the pub and into the munitions factories.
+This may have stemmed from the Defence of the Realm Act 1914, emergency legislation dating back to the first world war regulating pub opening times with the intention of getting workers out of the pub and into the munitions factories.
 Consequently, it was criticized for being draconian and denying the working classes their pleasures.
 This is one of the reasons for introducing the Licensing Act 2003 which came into effect in England and Wales in 2005, and which allows 24 hour licensing (although not all bars have taken advantage of the change).
 Some observers, however, believed it would exacerbate the problem.